matthewwicker/AdversarialRobustnessCertificationForBNNs/README.md

-# IEEEJournalCode
+# IEEE Journal Code

-Repository for IEEE Transaction on Neural Networks code
+Working Repository for Probabilistic Verification for Neural Networks.

+Includes:

+-> Training of BNNs with a variety of inference methods -> Statistical Verification of BNNs with novel methods presented in paper